aspose-total/Aspose.Total-Products/total/en/python-net/conversion/doc-to-xlam/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Python developers often need to convert DOC files to XLAM format for various reasons.
+For example, to create a spreadsheet from a document, to share a document with someone who only has access to Excel, or to make a document easier to read and edit.
+Whatever the reason, the conversion process can be time-consuming and tedious.

-For a Python developer, who is trying to add a DOC to XLAM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>How Aspose.Total Helps for DOC to XLAM Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process.
+It is a powerful set of APIs that can help developers quickly and easily convert DOC files to XLAM format.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOC file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The conversion process is done in two steps.
+First, the Aspose.Words for Python via .NET API is used to convert the DOC file to HTML.
+Then, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.

+Aspose.Total for Python via .NET API is a great tool for Python developers who need to quickly and easily convert DOC files to XLAM format.
+It is a comprehensive package of APIs that can help automate the conversion process, saving developers time and effort.

 {{% /blocks/products/pf/feature-page-summary %}}